adt9595/FB-Message-Analyser/README.md

 ## Key Features
 * Find the most used words in the history of your chat
 * Find how many messages each member of the chat has posted
+* Find the messages with the most reactions
+* Find the images with the most reactions
+* Compare usage of certain words over time, with a line graph visualisation

 ## Setup
 * Download the script